JoaoVasques/incubator-spark/jobserver/README.md

 spark-job-server provides a RESTful interface for submitting and managing Spark jobs, jars, and job contexts.

+## Features

+- *"Spark as a Service"*: Simple REST interface for all aspects of job, context management
+- Supports sub-second low-latency jobs via long-running job contexts
+- Start and stop job contexts for RDD sharing and low-latency jobs; change resources on restart
+- Kill running jobs via stop context
+- Separate jar uploading step for faster job startup
+- Asynchronous and synchronous job API.
+Synchronous API is great for low latency jobs!
+- Works with Standalone Spark as well as Mesos
+- Job and jar info is persisted via a pluggable DAO interface

 ## Quick start / development mode

 From SBT shell, simply type "re-start".
 This uses a default configuration file.
 An optional argument is a